joouha/euporie/docs/pages/installation.rst

 You can view a list of available :term:`kernel <Kernel>` implementations for various programming languages `here <https://github.com/jupyter/jupyter/wiki/Jupyter-kernels>`_.

-See the :doc:`guides/kernels` guide for more details on managing and connecting to :term:`kernels <Kernel>`.
+See the :doc:`kernels` guide for more details on managing and connecting to :term:`kernels <Kernel>`.

 ----